 The Ten of Pentacles is associated with family ancestry, achievement, and tradition, so it’s no surprise that this card can also indicate pregnancy.
 This card is great to pull in a pregnancy reading because it tells you that even if you aren’t pregnant yet, you have the security and stability to support a child whenever they come.

-The Ten of Pentacles indicates that you’re surrounded by several people who will love and support you and your child, so take comfort in the fact that the village has your back!
+The Ten of Pentacles suggests that you’re surrounded by several people who will love and support you and your child, so take comfort in the fact that the village has your back!

 The Suit of Pentacles is ruled by the earth element, and represents both fertility and your finances.
-Consequently, the Ten of Pentacles can also represent materialism and greed, warning against becoming too focused on worldly possessions.
+Consequently, the Ten of Pentacles tarot card description also relates to materialism and greed, warning against becoming too focused on worldly possessions.

 Parents-to-be should remember that their child will need love and attention, not just things.
 Don’t get caught up in having the most or best of everything.
 With this in mind, the Ten of Pentacles can be seen as a reminder to put family first during pregnancy and always keep the needs of the child in mind.